Flank/flank-dashboard/docs/09_firebase_deployment.md

 and go to the project setting (tap on the setting gear icon near the `Project Overview` on top of the left panel and select `Project settings`.
 2. Scroll down and find your Firebase Web Application.
 3. Go to `Firebase SDK snippet` of your application, select `Config` and copy the generated code.
-4. Go to the `web/index.js` file in the application directory and replace this piece of code with the copied one in step 3:
+4. Go to the `web/index.js` file in the application directory and replace the following piece of code with the copied one in step 3:
     ```
         var firebaseConfig = {
           apiKey: "AIzaSyCkM-7WEAb9GGCjKQNChi5MD2pqrcRanzo",